 Remain firm about the monthly salary

 “When it comes to the youth salary, it is particularly important for parents to remain firm,” says psychologist Andrea Fuchs.
 “Don’t help your children out by giving them extra money if they’ve potentially spent a bit too much and are running out of cash.
 But do be prepared to give them advice.”
 By doing so, parents can teach their children to prioritize what they buy and to be realistic when spending money – which will provide them with a solid foundation for later in life.
+You can find four more specific recommendations on how to handle the youth salary in the article “Time for a youth salary?
+Tips on how to handle the alternative to pocket money properly”.

 Request the The link will open in a new window youth salary calculation table free of charge from the Youth Salary Association.